Sat., March 1, 2025

 1:00 – 2:00

-Joyful Noise Gospel Workshop
+Joyful Noise: Gospel Workshop

 Come and learn why Gospel music is so uplifting!
-Sing a long, clap along and rejoice in this revitalizing musical experience.
+Sing along, clap along and rejoice in this revitalizing musical experience.
 See you there!!!

 Rita Lackey is a musician, vocalist and teacher.
 She began her musical career as pianist and director of a church choir.
 Her Degree is in Music and she has headlined at Yoshi’s in Oakland.
 Currently, Rita teaches at Community Music Center, and performs in the San Francisco Bay Area.